compolabs/spark/services/matcher/README.md

-# Sway Exchange Order Matching Engine
+# Sway Network Order Matching Engine
 ## Version warning
-The master branch contains the latest work-in-progress version of Sway Exchange Order Matching Engine.
+The master branch contains the latest work-in-progress version of Sway Network Order Matching Engine.
 It hasn't been audited and may contain severe security issues or may not work at all.

 ## About